 In response to the global outbreak of COVID-19, on March 19, 2020, the governor of Arizona, Doug Ducey, ordered the closure of all non-essential businesses in the state of Arizona to help prevent the spread of the virus.
 On March 30, 2020, Governor Ducey issued a "stay at home" order, which went into effect at the close of business on March 31.
 The order restricted non-essential activities, travel and business operations, subject to certain exceptions for necessary activities through April 30, 2020, which was subsequently extended to May 15, 2020.
 On April 29, 2020, Governor Ducey announced a partial reopening to begin on May 4, with specific procedures and operations requirements for some non-essential businesses.
 On May 15, the statewide lockdown order expired.
 On June 29, 2020, the Governor Ducey ordered non-essential business to close again in a partial reversal of the state's reopening, due to rapid increase of COVID-19 related cases statewide.

 On July 23, 2020, the governor of Arizona issued an executive order extending the temporary closure of certain businesses for an additional two weeks.
 The executive order also prohibits organized gatherings of more than 50 people and pauses issuance of special events permits, statewide.
 As of August 10, Governor Ducey laid out plans for Arizona schools, gyms, bars and movie theaters to reopen following public health benchmarks set by the state Department of Health Services.

-The Company closed its Patagonia office following the March 19 executive order from Governor Ducey.
-On May 15, 2020, the Company's Patagonia office resumed normal business hours, with multiple COVID-19 precautionary measures in place.
-The Company continues to operate in a safe manner with social distancing measures and daily health checks.
-The Company has taken actions to minimize the risks of COVID-19 for both consultants and persons interacting with the Company's programs and activities with the adoption of a policy that mandates social distancing, a safety champion, and frequent office cleaning/wipe down, self-health checks, and work from home protocol if exposure to COVID-19 is suspected or known.
+The Company closed its Patagonia office following the March 19, 2020 executive order from Governor Ducey.
+On August 15, 2020, the Company's Patagonia office resumed normal business hours, with multiple COVID-19 precautionary measures in place.
+On January 10, 2021, the Company closed its Patagonia office for in-person meetings following a statewide extreme surge of COVID-19 cases.
+As of February 1, 2021, COVID-19 cases continue to be extremely high, including all of Santa Cruz County, in which Patagonia is located.
+The Company has taken actions to minimize the risks of COVID-19 for both consultants and persons interacting with the Company's programs and activities with the adoption of a policy that mandates social distancing, and frequent office cleaning/wipe down, self-health checks, and work from home protocol if exposure to COVID-19 is suspected or known.